Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Sympathy.
 Family members may feel sorry for the person, which can be helpful initially.
 It can have a negative effect, however, when it leads to low expectations of the sufferer, eroding his or her confidence in the ability to recover from the trauma.

 - Depression.
 Changes in how the family functions because of the effects of PTSD symptoms on the sufferer can lead to feelings of pain or loss, increasing the risk for the development of depression.
+If PTSD lasts for a long time, family members may lose hope that the family will ever be “back to normal.”

 - Fear and worry.
 When a PTSD sufferer is worried, fearful, and preoccupied with trying to feel safe, it can make others in the family feel unsafe also.
 Fear is also experienced when the PTSD sufferer is angry or aggressive.